Clangers: Other countries

 The series was not widely broadcast outside the UK in the 1970s, mainly because it did not require additional money from sales abroad to finance its production.
-However the Norwegian Broadcasting Corporation showed the series in 1970 and 1982, entitled Romlingane.
-It was narrated by Ingebrigt Davik, a popular author of children's books.
+Norwegian Broadcasting Corporation showed the series in 1970 and 1982, entitled Romlingane, and was narrated by Ingebrigt Davik, a popular author of children's books.
 It was shown on Swedish television in the late 1960s and 1970s, entitled Rymdlarna.
 The first 13 episodes were also shown on Czechoslovak Television in August 1972, entitled Rámusíci as a part of the children's evening program slot Večerníček.

 The revived version in 2015 has received funding from Sprout, a subsidiary of NBCUniversal, and has been pre-sold to other foreign broadcasters including the Australian Broadcasting Corporation.
 The American transmissions are narrated by William Shatner.

 As from 2018, it is also broadcast on the Belgian channel Ketnet.
 As of 2023 the 2015 UK version is on the American video on demand site Bentkey.